tenry92/libluna/docs/sphinx/source/installation.rst

 For Nintendo 64, defaults to ``/usr/local``.
 It's recommended to set a custom prefix, such as ``/opt/libdragon/mips64-elf``.

+For devkitPro targets, it defaults to the respective sub-directory in the devkitPro installation, such as ``/opt/devkitpro/portlibs/nds``.

 **Using libluna in Your Project**

 After installation, you can use libluna in your CMake projects: